pradeephubgit/questdb.io/docs/reference/function/date-time.md

 ## Date and Timestamp format

-Format is a combination of letters from table below combined with arbitrary text.
-Format letters are case-sensitive and are used as is (e.g. without any prefix)
+Format is a combination of letters (from the table below) combined with arbitrary text.
+The format letters are case-sensitive, and are used as-is (e.g. without any prefix).

 | Letter | Date or Time Component                           | Presentation       | Examples                              |
 | ------ | ------------------------------------------------ | ------------------ | ------------------------------------- |